nspcc-dev/neofs-api/proto-docs/container.md

 `Put` invokes `Container` smart contract's `Put` method and returns response immediately.
 After a new block is issued in sidechain, request is verified by Inner Ring nodes.
-After one more block in sidechain, container is added into smart contract storage.
+After one more block in sidechain, the container is added into smart contract storage.

 Statuses: